 The Lake Shore AMP (Administrative Mentoring Program) is governed by the Administrative Mentor Steering Committee (AMSC).
 The committee administers the practices and procedures of the program.
-To the extent practicable, the committee will be composed of four administrators and the Assistant Superintendent for Instruction.
-To the extent practicable, the committee should be representing elementary, middle school, high school and one non-instructional member as needed.
+To the extent practicable, the committee will be composed of three administrators and the Assistant Superintendent for Instruction.
+To the extent practicable, the committee should represent the elementary level, secondary level and one non-instructional member as needed.
 The committee is chaired by an administrative member selected by the committee; the AMSC Facilitator.
 Each year, the AMSC will:

-• Review and update the Administrative Mentoring Program

-- Provide training to all potential administrative mentors - Determine who the AMSC Facilitator is for the year
+- Review and update the Administrative Mentoring Program - Provide training to all potential administrative mentors - Determine who the AMSC Facilitator is for the year

-Members of the 2021-2022 Mentor Steering Committee are: Melissa Bergler Jill Clark Christopher D'Anna Christine Starks, AMSC Facilitator
+Members of the 2023-2027 Mentor Steering Committee are: Melissa Bergler, Assistant Superintendent for Instruction Katy Berner-Wallen, Principal Jill Clark, Principal Christine Starks, AMSC Facilitator, Building/Program Administrator